 Clinging to the northeast coast of Scilly, you'll find the funky little town of Taormina.
 The town and surrounding area are home to a fair few unique places, which make it well worth exploring on your next Sicilian adventure.

-Here's our rundown of the top things to do in Taormina including sights, sounds and tastes + cool things to see in the Messina district of Sicily.
+Here's our rundown of the top things to do in Taormina, including sights, sounds, tastes and cool things to see in the Messina district of Sicily.
+Here goes.

-Catania airport is around one-hour drive away along the smooth E45 toll road if you grab a hire car.
-Otherwise, there are direct coach transfers costing around €8 each way which takes 1.5 hours.
+Catania airport is around a one-hour drive away along the smooth E45 toll road if you grab a hire car.
+Otherwise, direct coach transfers cost around €8 each way which takes 1.5 hours.

 If you're a train nerd like Charlie, then consider taking the AMT Alibus to the train station in Catania and then the train along the scenic coastal line.
 You might need a taxi or bus to get from Taormina-Giardini station into the town.